mmkal/slimejs/README.md

 ## Helping

-If you really want to work on this, I'll be... surprised.
+If you want to work on this, I'll be... surprised.

 You should be able to just clone and run `npm install`.
 This will take quite a long time because it gets dependencies from a few web services.
 The flow is more or less this: